All In The Tint: The Benefits of Tinted Windows

 Some tinted windows are “shatter-resistant.”
 This type of film holds the glass together if smashed, protecting the interior from glass pieces and acting as a barrier.

-Tints can come in different colors and shade.
-You can choose from clear to opaque, bronze, steel or gray.
-Darker tints are excellent for privacy, where clear have less reflective qualities.
+Tints can come in different colors and shades.
+You can choose from clear to opaque, bronze, steel, or gray.
+Darker tints are excellent for privacy, whereas clear have less reflective qualities.

 Tinted Benefits

 Tinted windows can reduce glare.
-So, if your TV fit perfect in a certain spot, but light from a window creates a glare, a level of tint on the window can fix the problem.
+So, if your TV fits perfectly in a certain spot, but light from a window creates a glare, a level of tint on the window can fix the problem.

 Keeping the Tint Clean